shaikalthaf4/LightGlue_Motion-tracking/README.md

-# Robust Tracking of Displacement of ROI in Videos using LightGlue and SuperPoint DL Models
+# Robust Tracking of Displacement of a ROI in Videos using LightGlue and SuperPoint DL model

 ![Tracker](tracker.png)